 Mainstream criminals have a morality scale of their own (though in some cases, said morality may involve them being worse).
-Many of them despise the police and prison crews (including officers sentenced to prison), snitches, sexual offenders (especially child rapists), and sexual or racial minorities.
+Many of them despise police officers and prison guards (including cops/guards sentenced to prison), snitches, sexual offenders (especially child rapists), and sexual minorities or members of certain racial/ethnic groups.
 Truth in Television featured in many works of fiction.

-See also Asshole Victim as a possible outcome due them being pariah prisoners, Moral Event Horizon for atrocities that may make them unwanted, Blue and Orange Morality for the peculiar rules that dictate what is acceptable and what not, and Even Evil Has Standards for one possible reason that some prisoners become this.
+See also Asshole Victim as a possible outcome, Moral Event Horizon for atrocities that may make them unwanted, Blue-and-Orange Morality for the peculiar rules that dictate what is acceptable and whatnot, and Even Evil Has Standards for one possible reason that some prisoners become this.

 - The Punisher:

-- Frank once visited a not-quite Luxury Prison Suite where it was mentioned that the occupants made use of guys with toothless mouths who knew how to use them, considered the lowest of the low.
+- Frank once visited a not-quite Luxury Prison Suite where it was mentioned that the occupants (who can have just about anything smuggled into their cell except women) made use of cross-dressers with toothless mouths who knew how to use them, considered the lowest of the low.